munificent/craftinginterpreters/book/hash-tables.md

 **todo: illustrate**

-If the entry we're deleting is in the middle of a sequence and we clear it out, we break that list in the middle, leaving the trailing entries abandoned and unreachable.
+If the entry we're deleting is in the middle of a sequence and we clear it out, we break that list in the middle, leaving the trailing entries orphaned and unreachable.
 Sort of like removing a node from a linked list without relinking the pointer from the previous node to the next one.

 **todo: illustrate**

-OK, so maybe we treat it like removing an element from an array.
+How about we treat it like removing an element from an array?
 We delete the entry and then shift up any entries that follow it.
 Does that work?
 Sometimes, yes.
-But our deleted entry could be in the middle of a couple of interleaved probe sequences.
-A bucket after it may actually contain an entry in its preferred slot.
-If we move that entry forward, it will shift to *before* where it's supposed to appear.
+But our deleted entry could be part of a probe sequence that is interleaved with some entries that are in their preferred buckets.
+If we move one of those entries forward, it will shift to *before* where a search for it begins.
 That's also bad.

 **todo: illustrate**